-Historical and modern review of the human and non-human primate behaviors related to altruism, empathy, violence, competition and aggression from a social, biological, interspecies and cross-cultural perspective.
+The Psychology of Altruism and Aggression examines historical and modern views of human and non-human primate behavior related to altruism, empathy, violence, competition and aggression from a social, biological, interspecies and cross-cultural perspective.
+Pre-requisite, Psy 150 passed with C or better.
+Co-requisite of PACS 105-02.
+(Same as Psy 213.)
 3 hours.
-Meets social science core requirements.
-(Same as Psy 213.)